On finding an obstacle embedded in the rough background medium via the enclosure method in the time domain: Proof of Theorem 1.1.

 where $A=-(m_0^2)/(M^2)C$, $M=\sqrt{\text{ess.sup}_{x\in\Bbb R^n}\alpha(x)}$ and $C$ comes from (A.I);

 where $A'=\Vert h\Vert_{L^{\infty}(D)}>0$.

 Thus it suffices to give a lower and upper estimate of $v$ over $D$.
 Given $\lambda>0$ define

-It seems that the following lemma is closely related to the maxiumu principle or comparison principle \cite{GT}.
+where $K_0$ is the modified Bessel function of the ssecond kind of order $0$ (see \cite{O}).
+It seems that the following lemma is closely related to the maximum principle or comparison principle \cite{GT}.
 However, our final purpose is to consider the electromagnetic wave which satisfies a {\it system}.
 So in Appendix we give a proof without making use of such principles.

 \proclaim{ Lemma 3.1.} Let $f\in L^2(\Bbb R^n)$ and satisfy $f(x)\ge 0$ a.e. $x\in\Bbb R^n$.
 Let $v\in H^1(\Bbb R^n)$ be the weak solution of (1.4).
 We have

 and

 \endproclaim